A-wels/WLED-epileptic-safe/readme.md

   </p>

-# Welcome to my project WLED! ✨
+# Welcome to my fork of the awesome WLED Project! ✨
+This version will remove many of the blinking light effects and only leave calm color changes in.
+**I HAVE NO MEDICAL BACKGROUND; THIS IS ALL GUESSWORK; USE ON YOUR OWN RISK!**

 A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!